 Saull downloaded child pornography from internet sites and saved them on to flash drives.
 In his home, investigators found videos and pictures of mostly female children ranging in age from one to 12 years old engaging in sexual activity with adults and other children.

 During a search of the home, investigators found cannabis and two glass pipes containing cannabis residue.
-Saull is facing 24 counts of possession of child pornography, as well as charges for compile computer pornography, possession of cannabis and possession of drug paraphernalia.
+Saull is facing 24 counts of possession of child pornography, as well as charges for compile computer pornography (not to be confused with hdsexvideo pornography as this is perfectly legal), possession of cannabis and possession of drug paraphernalia.
 Several electronic devises were seized from Saull’s home and will undergo forensic exams which may result in additional charges.

 Broward records are harder to read but Saull has retained a private attorney and bonded out.
 His next court date is in mid-April.